iSWAP Module#

 the positions and their corresponding integer specifications are shown visually here.

-You can control the wrist (T-drive) and rotation drive (W-drive) individually using rotate_iswap_wrist()
+You can also control the wrist (T-drive) and rotation drive (W-drive) individually using rotate_iswap_wrist()

 and rotate_iswap_rotation_drive()